Samreay/Samreay/content/reviews/eternal_ephemera/index.md

 ---
 title:  "A review of Davis Ashura's 'The Eternal Ephemera'"
-short_title: "Eternal Ephemera"
-description: "Academy focused cultivation novel with strong emphasis on tactical fights."
-long_description: "A school based cultivation story with a strong emphasis on tactical team combat, and a small and well-developed cast of characters."
+description: "A school based cultivation story with a strong emphasis on tactical team combat, and a small and well-developed cast of characters."
 date: 2022-10-20
 categories: [reviews]
 review: B